hoytech/negentropy/README.md

 First, create a `Negentropy` object.
 The `16` argument is `idSize`:

     Negentropy ne(16);

+There is an optional constructor parameter, `frameSizeLimit` which is the maximum size message that will be created, in bytes:

+    Negentropy ne(16, 50'000);

 Next, add all the items in your collection, and `seal()`: